Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Layers/RasterRgbRenderer/readme.md

 ## How to use the sample

-Configure the options for rendering, then click 'Apply hillshade'.
+Configure the options for rendering, then use the button to apply the renderer.

 ## How it works